ahawker/kafka-connect-go-sdk/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiConnectorsNameGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetConnectorRequest struct via the builder pattern

 Name | Type | Description  | Notes